 The first thing to note is that the name of the song that is open is identified in the window title at the top of the screen along with the name of the style.
 This feature is handy when you want to know the status (and the title) of your song and the style in use at a glance.
-You'll also see the length of the song in minutes and seconds, this updates if you change the tempo and press the [Play] button.
+You will also see the length of the song in minutes and seconds, and this will update if you change the tempo and press the [Play] button.

-● ○ ○ Band-in-a-Box [NR_CURR+.MGU] 5:02 [NR_CURR+.STY:CURR Nashville Rock +]
+Band-in-a-Box [RealDrums=JazzBrushes#1_120] [ZZJAZZ.MG1] 2:51 [ZZJAZZ.STY:Jazz Swing Style]